-- (2) A Bill or amendment shall not be deemed to make provision for any of the said matters by reason only that it provides- - (a) for the imposition or alteration of any fine or other pecuniary penalty or for the payment or demand of a licence fee or a fee or charge for any service rendered; or - (b) for the imposition, alteration or regulation of any tax or rate by any local authority or body for local purposes. - 90.
-(1) Except with the consent of Suspension of of Mr. Speaker, the House shall not proceed Orders.
+- (2) A Bill or amendment shall not be deemed to make provision for any of the said matters by reason only that it provides- - (a) for the imposition or alteration of any fine or other pecuniary penalty or for the payment or demand of a licence fee or a fee or charge for any service rendered; or - (b) for the imposition, alteration or regulation of any tax or rate by any local authority or body for local purposes.

+Suspension of Standing Orders.
-upon any Bill, amendment, motion or petition which, in the opinion of Mr. Speaker, would suspend the Standing Orders of the House or any of them.

-(2) A question, the object or effect of which may be to suspend any Standing Order of the House shall be proposed only either after notice given, or with the consent of Mr. Speaker.
+- 90. (1) Except with the consent of Mr Speaker, the House shall not proceed upon any Bill, amendment, motion or petition which, in the opinion of Mr Speaker, would suspend the Standing Orders of the House or any of them. - (2) A question, the object or effect of which may be to suspend any Standing Order of the House, shall be proposed only either after notice given, or with the consent of Mr Speaker.

 Absence of Members.
 91. Without prejudice to the operation of Article 52 of the Constitution, a member shall acquaint the Clerk as early as possible of his inability to attend any meeting of the House.

-Employment of Members in Professional Capacity.
-92. No member of the House shall appear before the House, or any Committee thereof, as Advocate and Solicitor for any party or in any capacity for which he is to receive a fee or reward, or as Advocate and withdraw", without permitting any debate or amendment.
+Employment of Members in Professional Capacity,

+92. No member of the House shall appear before the House, or any Committee thereof, in any capacity for which he is to receive a fee or reward, or as Advocate and Solicitor for any party.